deepakmani2027/sikkim/README.md

 2. Deploy your chats from the v0 interface
 3. Changes are automatically pushed to this repository
 4. Vercel deploys the latest version from this repository# sikkim

+## Branding

+Place the circular Dharma Tech logo file at `public/dharma-tech-logo.png` (recommended 512x512 PNG with transparent background).
+The `Logo` component, top navigation bar, and PDF exports will automatically use it.
+If the file is missing an emoji fallback appears.
+Replace the image file to update branding; name must stay the same unless you also update the import paths.

 ## Google Scholar search (SerpAPI proxy)